AplaProject/apla-docs-en/introduction/script.rst

 *	*image* - images upload,
 *	*text* - entry of the text of HTML-code in the textarea field, *crypt:Field* - create and encrypt a private key for the destination specified in the *Field* field.
 If only * crypt * is specified, then the private key will be created for the user who signs the contract,
-*	*address* - field for input of the wallet address,
+*	*address* - field for input of the account address,
 *	*signature:contractname* - a line to display the contractname contract, which requires the signatures (it is discussed in detail in a special description section).

 .. code:: js